 Further, while the capital gains tax clauses in China’s tax treaties do not contain beneficial ownership requirements, the PRC tax authorities have repeatedly denied treaty relief for capital gains on the grounds of substance and the list of negative factors in Circular 601.

-As a result, Circular 601 has become a hot button issue for foreign investors into China, including those in the M&A space, and created a need for groups to examine their existing or proposed holding company structures, consider their robustness and take remedial action where appropriate.
-Significant uncertainties arise in this area as well, in particular with respect to whether the substance in group companies in the same jurisdiction as the claimant (or in another jurisdiction with equivalent treaty provisions) can be referred to in supporting a treaty relief claim.This was partly addressed by Announcement 30, which introduced a safe harbor for certain listed company structures.
+Circular 601 remains a hot button issue for foreign investors into China, including those in the M&A space.
+Its provisions created a need for groups to examine their existing or proposed holding company structures, consider their robustness and take remedial action where appropriate.
+Significant uncertainties also arise in this area, in particular regarding whether the claimant can support its treaty relief claim by referring to the substance in group companies in the same jurisdiction or in another jurisdiction with equivalent treaty provisions.
+Announcement 30 partly addressed this issue by introducing a safe harbor for certain listed company structures.
 However, the issue remains unclear for non-listed structures.

 Asset purchase or share purchase